neondatabase/website/content/docs/reference/neon-cli.md

 neonctl auth
 ```

 The command launches a browser window where you can authorize the Neon CLI to access your Neon account.
-After granting permission, your credentials are saved locally to a credentials file.
+After granting permission, your credentials are saved locally to a configuration file.

 ## Commands